liyanrui/zhfonts/README.md

 simsunregular    simsun       simsun     simsun.ttc   1
 ```

+zhfonts module uses the information of the column "fontname" to specify one font.

 # Basic usage

 If the work above done, you can try the following example to test the module and the Chinese fonts works normally.